vapor-community/board-example/README.md

 If you have the [Vapor Toolbox](https://github.com/qutheory/vapor-toolbox), use `vapor new <project-name>` to create your new application.

-Then run `vapor build` and `vapor run`.
+Then run `vapor build --mysql` and `vapor run`.

 Otherwise, clone this repo and run `swift build` to compile your application, then run `.build/debug/App`.

 ### Xcode 8

-Run `vapor xcode` which will create the Xcode Project and open Xcode 8.
+Run `vapor xcode --mysql` which will create the Xcode Project and open Xcode 8.

 ![Xcode](https://cloud.githubusercontent.com/assets/1342803/15592631/3e740df8-2373-11e6-8624-3c89260322aa.png)